RameshGhk/Cucumber_Test_Automation_Framework/README.md

 ### •	Organizing the pre-requisites
 ### •	Developing as a Maven Project
 ### •	Advanced Reports Generation
-************************************************************************************************************************

 # I. Page Object Design Pattern with Selenium PageFactory in Cucumber
 The main advantage of Page Object Model is that if the UI or any HTML object changes for any page, the test does not need any fix.
 Only the code within the page objects will be impacted but it does not have any impact to the test.
 Page Object Design Pattern
 Can you image the line of the code in project where you will deal with 100+ tests and that will have multiple stepDefiniions files?
 The whole project code will become unmanageable and unmaintainable.
 To better manage the code and to improve the re-usability, this pattern suggests us to divide an application in different pages or a single page in to sub-pages.
 The Page Object Pattern technique provides a solution for working with multiple web pages and prevents unwanted code duplication and enables an uncomplicated solution for code maintenance.
 In general, every page in our application will be represented by a unique class of its own and the page element inspection will be implemented in every class.
  Selenium PageFactory: Page Factory is an inbuilt Page Object Model concept for Selenium WebDriver and it is more optimized.
 PageFactory is used to Initialize Elements of a Page class without having to use ‘FindElement‘ or ‘FindElements‘.
 Annotations can be used to supply descriptive names of target objects to improve code readability.
 @FindBy Annotation
 As the name suggest, it helps to find the elements in the page using By strategy. @FindBy can accept TagName, PartialLinkText, Name, LinkText, Id, Css, ClassName, XPath as attributes.
 An alternative mechanism for locating the element or a list of elements.
 This allows users to quickly and easily create PageObjects.
 @FindBy(how = How.CSS, using = “.username“)]
 private WebElement userName;
 The above code will create a PageObject and name it as UserName by finding it using its CSS locator.

 InitElements
 This Instantiate an Instance of the given class.
 This method will attempt to instantiate the class given to it, preferably using a constructor which takes a WebDriver instance as its only argument or falling back on a no-arg constructor.
 An exception will be thrown if the class cannot be instantiated.
 PageFactory.initElements(WebDriver, PageObject.Class);
 Parameters:
 #### •	WebDriver – The driver that will be used to look up the elements
 #### •	PageObjects – A class which will be initialized
-Returns: An instantiated instance of the class with WebElement and List<WebElement> fields proxied PageFactory NameSpace
-PageFactory functionality resides in import org.openqa.selenium.support.PageFactory;

 # II.
 Page Object Manager
 In the case of multiple step definition files, we will be creating object of Pages again and again.
 Which is against the coding principle.
 To avoid this situation, we can create a Page Object Manager.
 Purpose of the Page Object Manager is to create the page’s object and also to make sure that the same object should not be created again and again.
 But to use single object for all the step definition files.
-Constructor
-public PageObjectManager(WebDriver driver) {
-     this.driver = driver;
-}
-This constructor is asking for parameter of type WebDriver.
-As to create an object of the Pages, this class requires a driver.
-Now who so ever will create the object of this class needs to provide the driver like :
-PageObjectManager pageObjectManager = new PageObjectManager(driver);

-Page Object Creation Method
-public HomePage getHomePage() {
-     return (homePage == null) ? new HomePage(driver) : homePage;
-}
-This method has two responsibilities:
+The main responsibilities are:
 #### 1. To create an Object of Page Class only if the object is null.
 #### 2. To supply the already created object if it is not null